ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on ethics of algorithmic influence.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the satire of worshipping digital systems.

 ---